top of page

-RAWIYAT MONTHLY SPOTLIGHT
+RAWIYAT SPOTLIGHT

 How important is it for you to maintain your attachment to your projects, your attachment to creation in the current circumstances in Palestine?